Oli Hammond: Nottingham Forest

 Hammond joined the Nottingham Forest academy at the age of eight-years old.
 He went on to progress through age groups at the academy, eventually earning his first professional contract with the club on 30 March 2021.
 He made his professional debut for Forest on 24 August 2021, starting in an EFL Cup fixture against Wolverhampton Wanderers.
+On 20 July 2023, Hammond signed a new one-year deal with Forest.

+On 1 August 2023, Hammond signed for League One club Cheltenham Town on a loan deal, returning to Forest on 2 January 2024.

+Oldham Athletic

+On 19 January 2024, Hammond signed an 18-month deal with National League side Oldham Athletic for an undisclosed fee.

 International career

 Hammond qualifies to play for Wales internationally through his mother.
 He was called up to the Wales under-21 squad on 4 October 2021.